The SALSA MLPA Probemix P405 CMT1 is an in vitro diagnostic (IVD)1

 ).
 Subtypes related to the genes PMP22

-The most frequent form, CMT1A is a dominantly inherited, childhood-onset, slowly progressive motor and sensory neuropathy due to a duplication of PMP22
+The most frequent form, CMT1A, accounts for as much as 50% of all CMT cases.
+CMT1A is a dominantly inherited, childhood-onset, slowly progressive motor and sensory neuropathy due to a duplication of PMP22

 on chromosome 17.
 CMT1B accounts for an additional ~10% of CMT1 patients.
-The gene involved in CMT1B is myelin P0 protein (MPZ
+The gene involved in CMT1B is myelin protein zero (MPZ

 ).
 CMT1A and 1B are clinically indistinguishable; classification is based solely on molecular findings.

 Hereditary neuropathy with liability to pressure palsies (HNPP) is characterized by repeated focal pressure neuropathies such as carpal tunnel syndrome and peroneal palsy with foot drop.
 Recovery from acute neuropathy is often complete; when recovery is not complete, the resulting disability is usually mild.
 Some affected individuals also have signs of a mild to moderate peripheral neuropathy.
-The prevalence of HNPP is estimated at 7 to 16 cases per 100,000 population.
-Penetrance is 100% but expressivity is highly variable even within the same family.
-Approximately 6% to 23% of individuals diagnosed with HNPP have an asymptomatic affected parent.
-A contiguous gene deletion of chromosome 17p11.2 that includes PMP22
+The prevalence of HNPP is estimated at 7-16 in 100,000.
+The penetrance is 100% but expressivity is highly variable even within the same family.
+Approximately 6-23% of individuals diagnosed with HNPP have an asymptomatic affected parent.
+A contiguous gene deletion of chromosome 17p12 that includes PMP22

 is present in approximately 80% of affected individuals; the remaining 20% have a pathogenic variant in PMP22

 The SALSA MLPA Probemix P405-B1 CMT1 contains 42 MLPA probes with amplification products between 130 and 445 nucleotides (nt).
-This includes 15 probes for the 17p12 chromosomal region, 2 flanking probes, 7 probes in the MPZ
+This includes 15 probes for the common 17p12 deletion/duplication region, two flanking probes for genes outside the common 17p12 deletion/duplication region, seven probes for the MPZ

 gene.
-In addition, 10 reference probes are included that detect autosomal chromosomal locations and 3 probes detecting locations on the X-chromosome.
+In addition, 10 ten reference probes are included that detect autosomal chromosomal locations and three probes detecting locations on the X-chromosome.
 Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com